 The Company's three largest clients in 1995 were AT&T, Continental Airlines and Apple Computer, Inc., which accounted for approximately 31% (including 11% for its subsidiary McCaw Communications d/b/a Cellular One), 18% and 9%, respectively, of the Company's 1995 revenues.
-The Company expects that its three largest clients in 1996, AT&T, CompuServe and United Parcel Service, which accounted for approximately 31%, 19% and 12%, respectively, of the Company's revenues in the first six months of 1996, will account for an even greater percentage of the Company's revenues that its three largest clients in 1995.
+The Company expects that its three largest clients in 1996, AT&T, United Parcel Service and CompuServe, which accounted for approximately 30%, 22% and 17%, respectively, of the Company's revenues in the first nine months of 1996, will account for an even greater percentage of the Company's revenues than its three largest clients in 1995.
 See "Risk Factors--Reliance on a Few Major Clients."